mongodb/specifications/source/causal-consistency/causal-consistency.rst

 MongoClient changes
 ===================

-There are no API changes to ``MongoClient`` to support causally consistent reads.
+There are no API changes to ``MongoClient`` to support causal consistency.
-Applications indicate that they want causally consistent reads by setting the ``causallyConsistentReads`` field in the options passed to the ``startSession`` method.
+Applications indicate that they want causal consistency by setting the ``causalConsistency`` field in the options passed to the ``startSession`` method.

 SessionOptions changes
 ======================